kamalasaurus/twemoji-possum/README.md

 This will generate a new twemoji-awesome.css.

+If for some reason, sass just dumps the compiled output into the buffer, use `sass twemoji-awesome.scss > twemoji-awesome.css`

 It's unlikely anyone will be using this repo directly, since it's meant to just generate a component for twemoji-awesome, the css of which is what is intended for consumption!
 But if you want to contribute by